 Using Atticus To Write, Edit, And Format Your Book

 Once you’ve got your Atticus account set up (I’ll cover that more in the Pricing section below), the first option you’ll have is to upload or create a new book.
-As you can see, the dashboard is pretty minimalistic, focusing on organizing your projects.
+As you can see, the dashboard is pretty minimalist, focusing on organizing your projects.

 Uploading or creating will require you to add a Title, Author, and Project Name (note that this can differ from your book’s Title) before you begin working on your book.
 If you’re just using Atticus to format, you’ll likely be following the Upload path here.